 Pre-existing Conditions

-Declaring pre-existing medical conditions increases annual premiums more significantly than single-trip premiums because the risk applies across every trip.
+Declaring pre-existing medical conditions increases annual premiums more significantly than single-trip premiums because the risk applies across every trip throughout the year.
 Some providers may not offer annual multi-trip cover for certain conditions.

 ๐Ÿ“‹